Start9Labs/start9-pages-startos/README.md

-# Wrapper for embassy-pages
+# Wrapper for start9-pages

 Start9 Pages is a simple web server that uses directories inside File Browser or Nextcloud to serve Tor websites.
-This repository creates the `s9pk` package that is installed to run `embassy-pages` on [embassyOS](https://github.com/Start9Labs/embassy-os/.
+This repository creates the `s9pk` package that is installed to run `embassy-pages` on [StartOS](https://github.com/Start9Labs/start-os/.

 This package was recently renamed from Embassy Pages.
 Package ids cannot currently be changed, so it remains `embassy-pages`.